mailsac/mailsac-examples/services/private_domains/private_domains.rst

 Private Domains
 ===============

-Private domains allow an unlimited number of email addresses within a domain.
+Private domains allow for receiving of email at any address within a domain.
 Private domains can be `purchased <https://mailsac.com/pricing>`_ as an addon or as part of a plan.

 BYODomain
 ---------